Carleton-Blueprint/blueprint-docs/docs/01-Next.js/01-Rationale.md

 ## SEO and Performance

 Next.js is also known for its **SEO** and **performance** benefits.
 It's a server-rendered framework, which means that your pages are **pre-rendered** on the server before being sent to the client.
-This is great for SEO because search engines can easily crawl your site and index your pages.

 It's also great for **performance** because your users get a fast-loading page right off the bat (unlike traditional React apps, which have to wait for the JavaScript to load before rendering the page on the browser).
+Next.js also offers some built-in optimization mechanisms such as **lazy-loading** and **image optimization** _(these are all automatic, there's nothing extra that we as developers have to do)_.

 The image below shows a preview of the response from the old Carleton Blueprint website.